What you need to know about the different types of salt

 With its unique ability to bring out the flavours in food, salt has been added to most recipes as a key seasoning for centuries.
 Without salt, cooking can be dull and unappetising, and everyone likes a little flavour in their food.

-However, it is also important to watch out for salt.
-Consuming too much salt has been linked to high blood pressure and cardiovascular irregularities.
-However, salt is necessary for our bodies to function correctly.
+Salt is necessary for our bodies to function correctly.
 Finding the right balance is therefore necessary.

 Some types of salt highlighted

 To get a good picture of the different types of salt, we will discuss the main salts here.